 We have developed and acquired certain trademarks that are utilized in our business and have been determined to have finite lives.
 We also have intangible assets related to our non-compete agreements and customer relationships.
-These intangible assets are included in "Other assets and deferred charges" on the Consolidated Balance Sheet.
+These intangible assets are included in "Other assets and deferred charges" on the Consolidated Balance Sheet and are amortized over their useful lives.

-Deferred financing costs-The Company capitalizes costs incurred in connection with borrowings or establishment of credit facilities.
+Deferred financing costs -The Company capitalizes costs incurred in connection with borrowings or establishment of credit facilities.
 These costs are included in other assets and deferred charges and are amortized as an adjustment to interest expense over the life of the borrowing or life of the credit facility.
 In the case of early debt principal repayments, the Company adjusts the value of the corresponding deferred financing costs with a charge to interest expense, and similarly adjusts the future amortization expense.
 The following table details amounts relating to those assets:

-Fiscal Year ended January 29, 2012 (Successor) 244 days ended January 30, 2011 (Successor) May 31, 2010 (Predecessor) Fiscal Year ended January 31, 2010 (Predecessor) Balance at beginning of period \$ 11,312 \$ 12,591 \$ 4,668 \$ 6,132 Additional deferred financing costs 968 Amortization during period (2,080) (1,279) (479) (1,464) Balance at end of period \$ 10,200 \$ 11,312 \$ 4,189 \$ 4,668
+Fiscal Year ended February 3, 2013 days ended ary 30, 2011 120 days ended May 31, 2010 (S (Successor) (Successor) uccessor) (Predecessor) Balance at beginning of period \$ 10,200 \$ 11,312 \$ 12,591 \$ 4,668 Additional deferred financing costs 968 - Amortization during period (2,241) (2,080) (1,279) (479) Balance at end of period \$ 7,959 \$ 10,200 \$ 11,312 \$ 4,189

-Self-Insurance Accruals-We are self-insured for certain losses related to workers' compensation claims and general liability matters and our company sponsored employee health insurance programs.
+Self-Insurance Accruals- We are self-insured for certain losses related to workers' compensation claims, general liability matters and our company sponsored employee health insurance programs.
 We estimate the accrued liabilities for our self-insurance programs using historical claims experience and loss reserves, assisted by independent third-party actuaries.
 To limit our exposure to losses, we maintain stop-loss coverage through third-party insurers.

-Comprehensive income-Comprehensive income is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
+Comprehensive income - Comprehensive income is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
 In addition to net income (loss), unrealized foreign currency translation gain (loss) is included in comprehensive income.
-Unrealized translation gains for fiscal 2011 (Successor), the 244 days ended January 30, 2011 (Successor), the 120 days ended May 31, 2010 (Predecessor), and fiscal year 2009 (Predecessor) were \$42, \$195, \$49, and \$250, respectively.
+Unrealized translation gains for fiscal 2012 (Successor), fiscal 2011 (Successor), the 244 days ended January 30, 2011 (Successor), and the 120 days ended May 31, 2010 (Predecessor) were \$15, \$42, \$195, and \$49, respectively.

-Foreign currency translation-The financial statements related to the operations of our Toronto store are prepared in Canadian dollars.
+Foreign currency translation- The financial statements related to the operations of our Toronto store are prepared in Canadian dollars.
 Income statement amounts are translated at average exchange rates for each period, while the assets and liabilities are translated at year-end exchange rates.
-Translation adjustments for assets and liabilities are included in stockholder's equity as a component of comprehensive income.
+Translation adjustments for assets and liabilities are included in stockholder's equity as a component of accumulated comprehensive income.

-Fair Value Disclosures-Fair value is defined as the price that we would receive to sell an asset or pay to transfer a liability (an exit price) in an orderly transaction between market participants on the measurement date.
-In determining fair value, U.S. GAAP establishes a three-level hierarchy used in measuring fair value, as follows:
+Fair Value Disclosures- Fair value is defined as the price that we would receive to sell an asset or pay to transfer a liability (an exit price) in an orderly transaction between market participants on the measurement date.
+In determining fair value, GAAP establishes a three-level hierarchy used in measuring fair value, as follows: